naixsu/queue-master/README.md

 ### The UI
 I tried to keep it clean and simple.
 No fancy gradients or anything that might distract from actually using it.
 Everything scales nicely when you zoom in/out, and it works on mobile too.
 I broke it down into reusable components so it's easy to maintain.

+**Built-in Help**: Click the "Help" button next to the title to get a quick overview of what the app does and how to use it.
+Perfect for new users who want to get started quickly.

 ### Data Persistence
 Everything saves automatically to your browser's local storage, so you won't lose your teams when you refresh the page.
 When you reload, it reconstructs all the teams from the player data.